A Brief History of Army Counterintelligence

 1917: Corps of Intelligence Police

-World War I: The Military Intelligence Division (MID) is created under the command of Colonel Ralph Van Deman - The Father of Military Intelligence.
-Under the MID, a group of men with police training were selected to create the first organization dedicated exclusively to Counterintelligence: The Corps of Intelligence Police.
+World War I: The Military Intelligence Division is created under the command of Colonel Ralph Van Deman - The Father of Military Intelligence.
+Not long after, American Expeditionary Forces G-2, Major Dennis Nolan, requested men with police/investigative experience to assist British and French counter-espionage efforts.
+This led Van Deman to create the first formalized CI Service within the U.S. Army: The Corps of Intelligence Police on 13 August 1917 - The birthdate of ACI.

 1942: Counter Intelligence Corps